DESMAN

 Residential (in-person) format

-The course is based at the Durrell Conservation Academy, at the headquarters of the Durrell Wildlife Conservation Trust, in Jersey, British Channel Islands.
-We have purpose-built learning facilities including a Lecture Theatre, a Library containing over 11,000 volumes and subscriptions to over 60 journals and a Computer Lab located in the grounds of Jersey Zoo the Jersey Zoo animal collection providing the perfect opportunity to gain first-hand experience of our animal, veterinary and education departments.
-Participants stay in our on-site hostel facilitating an accessible learning experience whilst maintaining freedom to explore the beautiful island of Jersey in their downtime.
+The course is based at the Durrell Conservation Academy, located at the headquarters of the Durrell Wildlife Conservation Trust in Jersey, Channel Islands.
+Our purpose-built learning facilities include a lecture theatre, a library housing over 11,000 volumes and 60+ journal subscriptions, and a computer lab, all set within the grounds of Jersey Zoo.
+With the zoo’s animal collection on site, participants gain valuable first-hand experience across our animal, veterinary, and education departments.
+Accommodation is provided in our on-site hostel, creating an accessible and immersive learning environment while still allowing time to explore the beautiful island of Jersey during downtime.

 How to apply